top of page

 Help monitor air quality

-PurpleAir is built on the ideals of sharing data and empowering individuals to institute real change.
+PurpleAir air sensors are built on the ideals of sharing data and empowering individuals to institute real change.
 All public PurpleAir data is available to download under various licenses from private, not for profit, use, to educational and commercial use.

 Six Hour Average US EPA PM2.5 AQI is now 52